rmolinari/data_structures/README.md

 We also provide a `MinPrioritySearchTree`, which answers analagous queries in the southward-infinite quadrants and 3-sided regions.

+By default these data structures are immutable: once constructed they cannot be changed.
+But there is a constructor option that makes the instance "dynamic".
+This allows us to delete the element at the root of the tree - the one with largest (smallest for
+MinPST) y value - with the `delete_top!` method.
+This operation is important in certain algorithms, such as enumerating all maximal empty rectangles (see the second paper by De et al.[[DMNS2013]](#references)) Note that points can still not be added to the PST in any case, and choosing the dynamic option makes certain internal bookkeeping operations slower.

-In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can answer queries in all four quadrants and both "kinds" of 3-sided boxes.
+In [[DMNS2013]](#references) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can answer queries in all four quadrants and both "kinds" of 3-sided boxes.
 Having one of these would save the trouble of constructing both a MaxPST and MinPST.
 But the presentiation is hard to follow in places and the paper's pseudocode is buggy.[^minmaxpst]

-### Segment Tree
+## Segment Tree

 Segment trees store information related to subintervals of a certain array.
 For example, they can be used to find the sum of the elements in an arbitrary subinterval A[i..j] of an array A[0..n] in O(log n) time.
-Each node in the tree corresponds to a subarray of A in such a way that the values we store in the nodes can be combined efficiently to determined the desired result for arbitrary subarrays.
+Each node in the tree corresponds to a subarray of A in such a way that the values we store in the nodes can be combined efficiently to determine the desired result for arbitrary subarrays.

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.